twzhangyang/RestAirline/README.md

 ```
 Note: add a `-d` to run the container in background

+An API service and mssql will run in docker

 ## Run in local
 This project based on .NET Core SDK 2.2.103, please install corresponding SDK for your operating system: